Section 5: Vendor Responsibilities

 BEP vendors are required to submit a facility business report and set-aside levy payment each month.
 The set-aside levy is a payment due to BEP based upon the net proceeds from the operation of the facility.
 Both are due no later than the last day of the following month.
 Any report or set-aside payment received after the due date is considered late.
 If the set-aside payment is not received with the report, or if the set-aside payment is returned for non-sufficient funds, it is incomplete and will be considered late if not received by the due date.

-Vendors experiencing technical difficulties with submitting on-line reports, especially in cases that would result in a late report, should immediately contact the DBS computer helpdesk by calling (850) 245-0360 or by sending an email to DBS.HelpDesk@dbs.fldoe.org.
+Vendors experiencing technical difficulties with submitting on-line reports, especially in cases that would result in a late report, should immediately contact DBS computer helpdesk by calling (850) 245-0360 or by sending an email to DBS.HelpDesk@dbs.fldoe.org.
 You may email or leave a voice message 24 hours/day, 7 days/week.
 A record will be kept of the time the problem is reported.
-If a vendor, in good faith, processes and submits a MBR on-line and is unable to meet the deadline through no fault of his/her own, there will be no penalty assessed.
+If a vendor, in good faith, processes and submits an MBR on-line and is unable to meet the deadline through no fault of his/her own, there will be no penalty assessed.

-- Informs you when a new report is due and for which month
+1. Informs you when a new report is due and for which month.

-- Calculates set aside and profits
+3. Calculates set aside and profits.

-- Make payment online
+4. Make payment online.

-- Review past reports online
+5. Review past reports online.

 Inventory: For the purposes of the monthly report, inventory is defined as goods purchased for sale, and additional items offered at time of purchase such as plastic ware, napkins, and condiments.
 Items not considered inventory are such things as other cleaning supplies, insecticides, purchases ordinarily considered as business expenses, or items purchased for personal use such as groceries or alcoholic beverages.
 Inventory does not include cash on hand or in machines.